EE-Twister/CableTrayRoute/docs/AMPACITY_METHOD.md

 The original Neher‑McGrath paper provides additional discussion on how soil conditions influence ampacity.

+## IEEE 835 Underground Benchmarks

+The automated test suite validates underground calculations using published values from IEEE Std 835.
+A key benchmark is a **500 kcmil Copper conductor** with a 90 °C insulation rating installed 36 inches deep in average soil (90 °C·cm/W).
+IEEE 835 lists an ampacity of roughly **392 A** for this configuration.
+The Neher‑McGrath implementation and the finite‑element solver are calibrated so that the predicted ampacity and resulting conductor temperature are within ±5 % of these values.

 ## References

 - **NEC 310‑15(C)** – National Electrical Code, 2023 edition.